 Out of Hours

 Don't leave it too long to get on with the out of hours and use a few night shifts to get hours under your belt.
-Try to sort out who will help you do OOH quite early on as it has taken a few months for some people and it is essential OOH is spaced out over the course of the year.
+Try to sort out who will help you do OOH quite early on as it has taken a few months for some people and it is essential OOH is spaced out over the course of the placement.

 OOH Session Log Sheet